ekrupka/mturk-survey-experiment/README.md

 ## How to Publish
 In order to run the site you need to put the content in index.html in a mturk HTML structure file and upload it to mturk.
 You will also need to host all the javascript, css, images, and templates on your own servers.

+## NOTE
+Before you publish make sure to uncomment line 218 in nextQuestion.js `this.$mturkForm.submit();` or the form will not submit.
+If this line is active when you are developing locally it will try to submit the mturk form and error out.